vifraa/gopom/README.md

 }
 ```

-If one already has the pom.xml loaded as a string or bytes you can use `encoding/xml` from standard library.
+If one already has the pom.xml loaded as a string or bytes you can use `encoding/xml` from the standard library.
 This can be seen below:
 ```go
 package main